Gabby-Orr/MotherTruckerApp/README.md

 # MotherTruckerApp
-Our project for the 2021 RowdyHacks competetion!
+Our project for the 2021 RowdyHacks competition!
 Contributors: Travis Mewborne, Gabby Orr

 Idea: